Minneapolis nonprofit aims to boost organ donation among men, who lag behind women

 LifeSource is challenging men to "be legendary" like Bigfoot and registered as organ donors.

-Donors at these sites will receive heart stickers to place on Bigfoot cutouts, and instructions on how to post bigfoot prints on an online map of newly registered donors across Minnesota.
+Donors at these sites will receive heart stickers to place on Bigfoot cutouts, and instructions on how to post Bigfoot prints on an online map of newly registered donors across Minnesota.

 Survey data shows that most men favor organ donation in principle, even if they haven’t registered.
-Being noncommittal can create dilemmas, though, leaving relatives to decide whether to donate organs of a deceased loved one.
+Being noncommittal can create dilemmas, though, leaving relatives to decide whether to donate the organs of a deceased loved one.

-Val Amsden of Burnsville had just finished telling her three young children that their “Uncle Dan” had died at 44 of an unexpected cardiac complication in November 2022, when she got a call from LifeSource.
-Her brother hadn’t registered and the nature of his death made organ donation impossible, she learned, but he could donate his eyes and tissues to patients who needed them.
+Val Amsden of Burnsville had just finished telling her three young children that their uncle Dan had died at 44 of an unexpected cardiac complication in November 2022 when she got a call from LifeSource.
+Her brother hadn’t registered, and the nature of his death made organ donation impossible, she learned, but he could donate his eyes and tissues to patients who needed them.
 Overwhelmed, and with only minutes to make a decision, she called other relatives and her brother’s ex-wife to see what they thought.
-She ultimately consented as the designated decision-maker for her brother, because she thought of him as a giving person.
+She ultimately consented as the designated decisionmaker for her brother, because she thought of him as a giving person.

 “I wasn’t prepared,” said Amsden, who subsequently created a podcast to help people discuss the end of life.
 “That’s a big decision, and we had not talked about it.”

 Bauer said he will always remember getting the call at the fire station that a donor organ had been matched to his son.
-Firefighters congratulated him as he wept with joy, but also some grief that the opportunity came at someone else’s expense.
+Firefighters congratulated him as he wept with joy, but also felt some grief that the opportunity came at someone else’s expense.

 An earlier version of this story misidentified Ben Williams, a former Minnesota Vikings defensive end who underwent a kidney transplant in 2019.